srmadscience/voltdb-javacache-sandbox/README.md

-# voltdb-javacache
+# voltdb-javacache-sandbox

-voltdb-javacache is a Proof-Of-Concept implementation of a [JSR107](https://github.com/jsr107/jsr107spec) compliant Java Cache.
+voltdb-javacache-sandbox is a Proof-Of-Concept implementation of a [JSR107](https://github.com/jsr107/jsr107spec) compliant Java Cache.

+it also includes a demo application so you can see it working.

 ## Description